greentfrapp/project-asimov/outline_1.md

 *OECD's Recommendation of the Council on Artificial Intelligence ([OECD, 2019](https://legalinstruments.oecd.org/en/instruments/OECD-LEGAL-0449))*

+> Artificial intelligence (AI) refers to the series of techniques which allow a machine to simulate human learning, namely to learn, predict, make decisions and perceive its surroundings.
+In the case of a computing system, artificial intelligence is applied to digital data.

+*Montréal Declaration for a Responsible Development of Artificial Intelligence ([Montréal Declaration, 2018](https://www.montrealdeclaration-responsibleai.com/))*

 ### Bias

 See Article 2 of the Universal Declaration of Human Rights (below).